GL Style Specification

 - Advanced designers and cartographers who want to write styles by hand.

-- Developers using style-related features of MapLibre GL JS or the Mapbox Maps SDK for iOS and Android.
+- Developers using style-related features of MapLibre GL JS or the MapLibre Maps SDK for iOS and Android.

-- Authors of software that generates or processes Mapbox styles.
+- Authors of software that generates or processes MapLibre or Mapbox styles.

 Style document structure

-A Mapbox style consists of a set of root properties, some of which describe a single global property, and some of which contain nested properties.
+A GL style consists of a set of root properties, some of which describe a single global property, and some of which contain nested properties.
 Some root properties, like

 metadata, don’t have any influence over the appearance or behavior of your map, but provide important descriptive information related to your map.
 Others, like